HigherLevelDev/hldk/README.md

 If you want to make tweaks to the code that was just generated then that is usually fine to do in the same session.

-### Chatting with the agent
+### Chatting with the agents

 Send specs or commands by filling out the text area at the bottom that says _"Type your message"_ and then clicking the Send or simply hitting **Enter**.

 If you want a new line you can use **Shift+Enter**

-The agent can see all the files in the git repo but it may need hints as to where to look for things.

-You can say things like:

-* _"Update the session page in the web ui to do x, y, z..."_
-* _"Look at mutation service and repo and make changes to do x,y,z..."_
-* _"Use the person module as an example and implement a new module called Foo with props (x,y,z) - implement the repo, service, controller with unit tests for all"_
+You can upload images and send them up to the Agent (if the LLM supports multimodal) using the image button.

 ### Voice Transcription